Zion375ao/KSP-kOS-Falcon-9-Telemetry-Display/README.md

 - Paste the "Ships" folder inside your specific KSP directory
 - Open KSP and go to the VAB/HANGAR
 - Search for "kOS" (any kOS CPU should work, but I decided to go with KAL9000)
-- Make sure to have the "Full Thrust First Stage Tank" and "Full Thrust Octoweb" as parts for this script to work properly.
+- Make sure to have the "Falcon 9/Heavy Full Thrust First Stage Tank" and "Falcon 9/Heavy Full Thrust Octoweb" as parts for this script to work properly.
+If you're not using the realnames configuration for Tundra Exploration, instead use "Ghidora 9/Heavy" for "Falcon 9/Heavy"

 <img width="264" height="286" alt="Step 1-2" src="https://github.com/user-attachments/assets/c0617057-fad2-4a01-ad90-49c013f3a34b" />